kyllew/kuisser/public/Domain 1 Questions.md

 		Other options are incorrect because:
 		- B: Data Wrangler is for data preparation and transformation, not feature sharing
 		- C: Clarify is for bias detection and model explainability
-		- D: Model Cards are for model documentation and governance Resource URL: https://docs.aws.amazon.com/sagemaker/latest/dg/feature-store.html
+		- D: SageMaker Experiments is for tracking, comparing, and evaluating machine learning experiments and model versions, not for storing and sharing feature variables
+		Resource URL:
+		https://docs.aws.amazon.com/sagemaker/latest/dg/feature-store.html

 Q14
-Startup company wants to develop an educational game where users answer questions such as the following: "A box contains 8 red, 4 green, and 3 yellow pencils.
+A startup company is creating an educational application where users solve probability-based questions like: "A box contains 8 red, 4 green, and 3 yellow pencils.
 What is the probability of choosing a green pencil from the box?"
-Which solution meets these requirements with the LEAST operational overhead?
+Which approach fulfills these requirements with MINIMAL operational overhead?
 Options :
 A. Use supervised learning with regression model that will predict probability.
 B. Use reinforcement learning to train a model to return the probability.
 C. Use code that will calculate probability by using simple rules and computations.
-D. Use unsupervised learning to create a model that will estimate probability density.
+D. Use natural language processing to interpret the question and generate answers.

 Correct Answer :
 	C. Use code that will calculate probability by using simple rules and computations.